-EP3 is localized to the nuclear envelope in response to TTFields and interacts with ZNF488 to induce TTFields resistance.
+EP3 is localized to the nuclear envelope in response to TTFields and interacts with ZNF488 to induce TTFields resistance

 Next, we aimed to resolve the second mechanistic conundrum of how EP3, a GPCR, and ZNF488, a nuclear factor, interact or if they independently regulate resistance.
-Confocal microscopy of the three established GBM lines exposed to 24-hr TTFields revealed a significant increase in EP3's nuclear presence, particularly co-localizing with the nuclear envelope marked by lamins A and C (LaminAC) (43) (Figure 7A and Supplemental Figure S11A).
+Confocal microscopy of the three established GBM lines exposed to 24-hour TTFields revealed a significant increase in EP3's nuclear presence, particularly colocalizing with the nuclear envelope marked by lamins A and C (Fig. 7A; Supplementary Fig. S11A; ref.
+42).
 This suggests a plausible interaction site for the two master regulators.
-EP3 was present in both cytosolic and nuclear compartments in resistant cells, while ZNF488 was primarily nuclear, setting up a potential physical interaction, which was confirmed by immunofluorescence (Figure 7B and Supplemental Figure S11B) and subcellular fractionation (Figure 7C).
-Color pixel intensity coregistration further confirmed EP3-ZNF488 co-localization mainly in the nucleus of resistant cells (Supplemental Figure S12).
-In TTFields-induced cytosolic micronuclei clusters, EP3 and ZNF488 showed limited overlap, likely due to the absence of a nuclear envelope (10).
+EP3 was present in both cytosolic and nuclear compartments in resistant cells, whereas ZNF488 was primarily nuclear, setting up a potential physical interaction, which was confirmed by immunofluorescence (Fig. 7B; Supplementary Fig. S11B) and subcellular fractionation (Fig. 7C).
+Color pixel intensity co-registration further confirmed EP3-ZNF488 colocalization mainly in the nucleus of resistant cells (Supplementary Fig. S12).
+In TTFields-induced cytosolic micronuclei clusters, EP3 and ZNF488 showed limited overlap, likely because of the absence of a nuclear envelope (10).

-Mechanistically, EP3 and ZNF488 form a nuclear complex, demonstrated by their specific co-immunoprecipitation from nuclear fractions of TTFields-resistant GBM cells and GSC (Figure 7D).
-To dissect this interaction, we engineered EP3 and ZNF488 mutants tagged with the 6xHis and Flag epitopes, respectively, and mapped their interacting domains via co-immunoprecipitation in 293 cells.
-EP3's N-terminus is located within the nuclear envelope's intermembrane space, topographically equivalent to the extracellular space, while its C-terminus and internal loops 1-3 (IL1-3) extend into the nucleoplasm, with IL2 serving as the Gαi binding site (44) (Figure 7E).
-EP3's C-terminus has been shown to interact with various second messengers depending on cellular contexts (45, 46).
-Consistent with our hypothesis that EP3 binds ZNF488 in the nucleoplasm, deletion of either the IL2 (EP3-IL2) or C-terminal (EP3-C) domain of EP3 severely reduced its interaction with full-length ZNF488 (FL-ZNF488), while an EP3 mutant lacking the N-terminus (EP3-N) still co-immunoprecipitated with FL-ZNF488 (Figure 7F, top).
-ZNF488 contains a repression domain (RD) in the middle and a zinc finger domain (ZF) at the C-terminus for binding to target gene promoters (47).
-We found that the ZF domain is essential for ZNF488 to bind full-length EP3 (FL-EP3), as a ZNF488 mutant lacking the ZF domain (ZNF488-ZF) failed to interact with EP3, whereas one lacking the RD domain (ZNF488-RD) retained this ability (Figure 7F, bottom).
-To confirm that the EP3-ZNF488 complex is both necessary and sufficient for TTFields resistance, we expressed various combinations of full-length proteins and truncated mutants (EP3-C and ZNF488-ZF) in TTFields-sensitive L2 GSC and evaluated their response to 24-hr TTFields treatment.
-In non-TTFields-treated L2 cells (NT), none of the combinations affected self-renewal, but only the coexpression of FL-EP3 and FL-ZNF488 conferred resistance to TTFields.
-In contrast, neither EP3-C nor ZNF488-ZF were sufficient to induce resistance (Figure 7G), underscoring the importance of the full-length EP3-ZNF488 complex in mediating resistance.
+Mechanistically, EP3 and ZNF488 form a nuclear complex, demonstrated by their specific coimmunoprecipitation from nuclear fractions of TTFields-resistant GBM cells and GSC (Fig. 7D).
+To dissect this interaction, we engineered EP3 and ZNF488 mutants tagged with the 6x-His and Flag epitopes, respectively, and mapped their interacting domains via coimmunoprecipitation in 293 cells.
+EP3's N-terminus is located within the nuclear envelope's intermembrane space, topographically equivalent to the extracellular space, whereas its C-terminus and internal loops 1 to 3 (IL1-3) extend into the nucleoplasm, with IL2 serving as the Gai-binding site (Fig. 7E; ref.
+43).
+EP3's C-terminus has been shown to interact with various second messengers depending on cellular contexts (44, 45).
+Consistent with our hypothesis that EP3 binds ZNF488 in the nucleoplasm, deletion of either the IL2 (EP3-IL2) or C-terminal (EP3-C) domain of EP3 severely reduced its interaction with fulllength ZNF488 (FL-ZNF488), whereas an EP3 mutant lacking the N-terminus (EP3-N) still coimmunoprecipitated with FL-ZNF488 (Fig. 7F, top).
+ZNF488 contains a repression domain (RD) in the middle and a zinc finger (ZF) domain at the C-terminus for binding to target gene promoters (20).
+We found that the ZF domain is essential for ZNF488 to bind full-length EP3, as a ZNF488 mutant lacking the ZF domain (ZNF488-ZF) failed to interact with EP3, whereas one lacking the RD domain (ZNF488-RD) retained this ability (Fig. 7F, bottom).
+To confirm that the EP3-ZNF488 complex is both necessary and sufficient for TTFields resistance, we expressed various combinations of full-length proteins and truncated mutants (EP3-C and ZNF488-ZF) in TTFields-sensitive L2 GSC and evaluated their response to 24-hour TTFields treatment.
+In NT cells, none of the combinations affected self-renewal, but only the coexpression of full-length EP3 and FL-ZNF488 conferred resistance to TTFields.
+In contrast, neither EP3-C nor ZNF488-ZF was sufficient to induce resistance (Fig. 7G), underscoring the importance of the full-length EP3-ZNF488 complex in mediating resistance.
 Lastly, we tested whether EP3i, like L798,106, could disrupt the EP3-ZNF488 interaction as a potential mechanism of action.
-Treatment with L798,106 resulted in a dose-dependent reduction of the EP3-ZNF488 complex (Figure 7H).
+Treatment with L798,106 resulted in a dose-dependent reduction of the EP3-ZNF488 complex (Fig. 7H).